Linguistics (BA)

 Honors in Linguistics

-Admission to the honors program is by application in the second semester of junior year.
-To be eligible, a student must have a GPA of 3.65 overall as well as in linguistics.
-Applications are due to the director of undergraduate studies by April 15 and must include a one- to two-page description of the topic that the student wishes to investigate in the senior thesis.
-The student must identify a faculty member in the Department of Linguistics who has agreed to supervise the project, and the description of the thesis is written in consultation with this faculty adviser.
+Admission to the honors program is by application in the second semester of the junior year.
+To be eligible, students must have a GPA of 3.65 or higher both overall and in linguistics.
+Applications are due by April 15th and must include a one- to two-page description of the proposed thesis topic.
+The student must also identify a faculty member in the Department of Linguistics who has agreed to supervise the project, and the thesis description should be written in consultation with this faculty adviser.

 Admissions